neos/Neos.EventSourcing/Readme.md

         }
     }

-The event handler locator can throw exception is something wrong with your command handler definition, please check your system log to have more information.
+The event handler locator can throw an exception if something is wrong with your command handler definition.
+In that case please check your system log for more information.

 All the wiring between event is done automatically, if you respect the following convention: